Skip to content

 A calibration certificate is the documented evidence that an instrument has been calibrated against a traceable reference standard.
 It tells you — and your auditor — whether the instrument is measuring within acceptable tolerances.

-For UK quality managers holding ISO 9001, ISO 17025, or UKAS accreditation, calibration certificates are not filing cabinet paperwork.
+For UK quality managers holding ISO 9001, ISO/IEC 17025, or UKAS accreditation, calibration certificates are not filing cabinet paperwork.
 They are compliance records that auditors check at every surveillance visit.

 What a Calibration Certificate Must Contain